neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 Note: Transformers will not immediately install with this command.
 Instead, a sparsification-compatible version of Transformers will install on the first invocation of the Transformers code in SparseML.

 ## Tutorials
-*Pointer to any existing tutorials published on neuralmagic.com.*

 - [Sparsifying BERT Models Using Recipes](https://github.com/neuralmagic/sparseml/blob/main/integrations/huggingface-transformers/tutorials/sparsifying_bert_using_recipes.md)
 - [Sparse Transfer Learning With BERT](https://github.com/neuralmagic/sparseml/blob/main/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md)

 ## Getting Started

-*This should explain to the user in the learn-by-doing fashion about the functionalities of the pipeline.*

 ### Sparsification of Popular Transformer Models